-Overview You define an FTP endpoint using WSDL extensions that are placed within a the port element of a contract.
+You define an FTP endpoint using WSDL extensions that are placed within a the port element of a contract.
 The WSDL extensions provided by Artix allow you to specify a number of properties for establishing the FTP connection.
 In addition, they allow you to specify some of the properties used to define the naming properties for the files used by the transport.

-Namespace To use the FTP transport, you need to describe the endpoint using the FTP WSDL extensions in the physical part of an Artix contract.
-The extensions used to describe a FTP port are defined in the following namespace:xmlns:ftp="http://schemas.iona.com/transports/ftp" This namespace will need to be included in your ontract's definitions element.
-Defining the connection details The connection details for the endpoint are defined in an ftp:port element.
-The ftp:port element has two attributes: host and port. • The host attribute is required.
-It specifies the name of the machine hosting the FTP server to which the endpoint connects. - The $\tt port$ attribute is optional.
+To use the FTP transport, you need to describe the endpoint using the FTP WSDL extensions in the physical part of a WSDL contract.
+The extensions used to describe a FTP port are defined in the following namespace:xmlns:ftp="http://schemas.iona.com/transpo rts/ftp"

+This namespace will need to be included in your contract's definitions element.

+Defining the connection details

+The connection details for the endpoint are defined in an ftp:port element.

+The ftp:port element has two attributes: host and port.

+The host attribute is required.
+It specifies the name of the machine hosting the FTP server to which the endpoint connects.

+The port attribute is optional.
 It specifies the port number on which the FTP server is listening.
-The default value is 21 .
-Example 77 on page 178 shows an example of a port element defining an FTP endpoint.
-Example 77.
-Defining an FTP Endpoint <port name="FTPendpoint"> <ftp:port host="Dauphin" port="8080"></ftp:port> </port>
+The default value is 21.

+Example 64 shows an example of a port element defining an FTP endpoint.

+Example 64.
+Defining an FTP Endpoint

+'''

+<port name="FTPendpoint">

+<ftp:port host="Dauphin" port="8080" />

+</port>

+'''